adalei1801/blog/_posts/2024-10-21-debug-work.md

+# One for The Bug: A Debugging Experience

 ## Introduction

 I had my first formal experience debugging code recently.
 I learned the different tools for debugging code, how these tools can help me, and develop new skills.
 I found this experience intriguing as I had solved issues with my code but had never formally debugged.